Everything you need to know about using crickets for bait

 Now you will place the bobber about 2 to 3 feet above the weight.
 This will ensure the cricket stays a couple of feet in the water which is usually good for most species of fish that are actively feeding.
 That’s your whole setup!

 You’ll simply throw the line into the water and wait for that bobber to go down.
 When using live crickets as bait, you likely will see it quickly.
-If it doesn’t go down within a few minutes you will probably want to see if your cricket is still alive and replace it if not.
+If it doesn’t go down within about ten minutes you will probably want to see if your cricket is still alive and replace it if not.

 The type of rod and reel you want for cricket fishing